waveform80/picamera/docs/recipes2.rst

 differ in their ability to rapidly capture sequential frames.
-So, whilst :meth:`~picamera.PiCamera.capture` and :meth:`~picamera.PiCamera.capture_continuous` both support ``use_video_port``, :meth:`~picamera.PiCamera.capture_sequence` is by far the fastest method.
+So, whilst :meth:`~picamera.PiCamera.capture` and :meth:`~picamera.PiCamera.capture_continuous` both support ``use_video_port``, :meth:`~picamera.PiCamera.capture_sequence` is by far the fastest method (because it does not re-initialize an encoder prior to each capture).
 Using this method, the author has managed 30fps JPEG captures at a resolution of 1024x768.